 Sometimes called Spiderwort, this is an excellent hanging houseplant that wants room to grow.
 The patterns and colors will vary based on the variety, but keep an eye out for white and green striped leaves with purple undersides, as well as purple and pink striped leaves.
 Tradescantia doesn’t love overly bright light and prefers to dry out between waterings.
-Here are some house plants that are easy to care for.

 They may look delicate, but colorful Phalaenopsis orchids are actually tough to kill and don’t require much care.
 Some simply require three ice cubes per week to stay alive.
 However, be warned that some orchids can be on the fussy side.